 Building an online marketing presence should be a top priority for both well-established and new businesses.
 Most customers are comfortable to recommend and share their experiences on their social networks.
 You just need the right referral program ideas to help you kick off a successful program.

 There are many well-made referral programs out there.
 Here’s some top-notch refer a friend campaign ideas and examples.
 If you are already providing a great service and awesome support, customers are probably already talking about you.
-If you tap into this word of mouth and implement a referral program, you have the potential to unlock a ton of referrals.
+If you tap into this word of mouth and implement a referral program, with an amazing refer a friend message, you have the potential to unlock a ton of referrals.